 SOUN Investors Have Opportunity To Lead Soundhound AI, Inc. Securities Fraud Lawsuit

-Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action on behalf of purchasers of securities of SoundHound AI, Inc. (NASDAQ: SOUN , SOUNW) between May 10, 2024 and March 3, 2025, both dates inclusive (the "Class Period").
-If you wish to serve as lead plaintiff, you must move the Court no later than May 27, 2025.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of SoundHound AI, Inc. (NASDAQ: SOUN , SOUNW) between May 10, 2024 and March 3, 2025, both dates inclusive (the "Class Period"), of the important May 27, 2025 lead plaintiff deadline.

 So what: If you purchased SoundHound securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.